Home » Addiction » Drug » Science Brain » Habenula

 Aversion: The lateral habenula has been implicated in processing aversive stimuli and regulating avoidance behaviors.
 Studies have shown that the lateral habenula is activated in response to aversive stimuli, such as pain or punishment, [Daqing Wang, et al, 2014].
 Activation of the habenula inhibits dopamine release in the midbrain, contributing to the avoidance of actions associated with negative outcomes.
 This aversion-related function of the habenula is essential for guiding behavior away from potentially harmful or unpleasant situations.

-The habenula is intricately involved in the regulation of dopamine and serotonin neurotransmission, [Hikosaka, O, 2010].
-The lateral habenula exerts inhibitory control over dopaminergic neurons in the ventral tegmental area (VTA) and serotonergic neurons in the dorsal raphe nucleus (DRN).
+The habenula regulates dopamine and serotonin systems by exerting inhibitory control over dopaminergic neurons in the ventral tegmental area (VTA) and serotonergic neurons in the dorsal raphe nucleus (DRN), [Hikosaka, O, 2010].
 By inhibiting the activity of these neurotransmitter systems, the habenula influences mood, motivation, and reward processing.
-Dysregulation of habenular function has been implicated in various psychiatric disorders, including depression, addiction, and schizophrenia, which are characterized by abnormalities in dopamine and serotonin signaling.

 How is The Habenula Affected by Substance Addiction?